 1. Montrose

 The community comes together to provide this memory-making event held the first weekend in December.
-The event kicks off on Friday the 3rd with a tree lighting, free children’s activities, food vendors, local artists, and much more throughout the quaint town.
+The event kicks off on Friday the 2nd with tree lighting, free children’s activities, food vendors, local artists, and much more throughout the quaint town.

-Saturday the 4th will see the Montrose Green come alive with holiday festivities, including a Christmas Gift Market, a free s’mores station, a petting zoo, a Christmas village, and free hayrides.
-There will be special appearances by the Grinch, as well as Frozen’s Elsa, Anna, and Olaf.
+Friday ends with the twinkling Parade of Lights through the town.
+Saturday the 3rd will see the Montrose Green come alive with holiday festivities, including a Christmas Gift Market, a free s’mores station, a petting zoo, a Christmas village, and free hayrides.
+There will be special appearances by Buddy the Elf, the Grinch, and Olaf.

 The Rosemont Inn Bed & Breakfast will host the Annual Festival of Trees and the Gingerbread House Contest.
-Local businesses, individuals, and organizations come together to create the Festival of Trees, with each donating a fully decorated tabletop-sized Christmas tree or wreath to be displayed during the weekend celebration.
-They’re auctioned off, and the money is donated to charitable organizations.
-Part of the money this year goes toward keeping almost all events at Christmas in Montrose free!
+Local businesses, individuals, and organizations come together to create the Festival of Trees.
+The money is donated to charitable organizations and toward keeping almost all events at Christmas in Montrose free!

-Just like in a Hallmark movie, individuals have the opportunity to decorate their own gingerbread house at home and bring it to the Rosemont Inn.
-The holiday creations will be displayed the entire weekend, and the public votes for the best one.
-The winners of the Gingerbread House Contest win bragging rights and cash prizes.
+Just like in a Hallmark movie, individuals have the opportunity to decorate their own gingerbread house.
+The public votes and the winners of the Gingerbread House Contest win cash prizes.

 Santa and his elves will be greeting children in the decorated gazebo on the lawn at the Rosemont Inn.
 Bring the grandkids for free photos with Santa.
 Christmas specialty drinks, homemade donuts, and other specialty shops will have food available near the inn.
 Harpists, other musicians, and carolers will be strolling the streets and stores providing Christmas music.